aboyce/aws/specifics/DynamoDB.md

 #### Performance Improvements

-You can reduce the page size for fewer reads and more but smaller requests can help to reduce throttling.
+You can reduce the page size for fewer reads and more but smaller requests can help to reduce throttling, it uses fewer read operations and adds a pause between requests.
+Default page size is 1MB.

 Avoid scans if you can, think about the table design.